konstantinos61-0/minimal-http-1.0-server-in-c/README.md

 The following features from the RFC 1945 specification are implemented:
 - **methods**: GET
 - **response codes**: 200, 301, 400, 403, 404, 500, 501
-- **request headers**: Accept and store any properly formatted request headers.
+- **request headers**: Accepts and stores any properly formatted request headers.
 - **response headers**: Always respond with the headers: Content-Length, Content-Type, Connection (value=close always, as persistent connections aren't supported).
 Include the Location header when necessary.
 - **URIs**: absolute path form

-Server accepts HTTP/1.1 version tokens but responds with version 1.0.
+Server accepts HTTP/1.1 version tokens but always responds with version 1.0.

 ## Source File Organization